natanjunges/neutral-hostiles/README.md

 A Datapack for Peaceful Minecraft Players who dislike monsters ruining their experience.

 ## Credits
-This Minecraft Datapack is created by Sam L.
+This Minecraft Datapack was created by Sam L., with modifications made by Natan Junges.

 Some aspects of the datapack were generated with https://advancements.thedestruc7i0n.ca/